akhil27051999/Interview-Question-Bank/docker.md

-# Docker — Reformatted Q&A (DevOps Interview Prep)
+# Docker — Q&A (DevOps Interview Prep)

-This section contains the Docker interview questions and answers, reformatted for clarity and readability.
+This section contains the Docker interview questions and answers.
-Each question is highlighted as a heading; the answer is clearly separated, indented, and styled.
-Code samples and commands are in fenced code blocks.
-Tables are used where helpful.

 ---